About the Chapter:

 Spirit of the Woods Chapter Facebook Page: https://www.facebook.com/Spirit-of-the-Woods-chapter-of-the-North-Country-Trail-161957897214269/

 Join our Chapter!
-Become a member of the NCTA, select join a Chapter and select Spirit of the Woods Chapter.
+Become a donor member of the NCTA then join the Spirit of the Woods Chapter.

 View this section of the Trail on our online interactive map here.